Updated: Jun 5

 When the Director of Human Resources asked what role she was interested in next, Amy froze.
 She didn't tell her employer this, but she was on the verge of burnout and was terrified that more responsibilities would push her off the edge.

 Amy often stayed at the office late and came in early to finish her work.
 She bailed on evenings out with friends, ditched yoga class too many times to count and could often be found on Slack late into the evening and on weekends.
-When we first started working together she was on the verge of quitting.
+When we first started working together, she was on the verge of quitting.
 Yes, her job had given her tremendous opportunities, and all the things we associate with career success.
 She had recently bought a condo and a car.
-In the few years she'd spent at the company, she'd been promoted twice.
-This was the third promotion she was offered.
+In the few years that she had spent at the company, she was offered three promotions.

-By all measures, Amy was a success...but she wasn't actually happy.
+By all measures, Amy was a success.
+But she wasn't happy.

 Most of us hold the belief that success will lead to happiness.
 In his Ted Talk on this topic, Shawn Anchor, a writer and positive psychology practitioner, points out that we believe happiness will come once we are successful.
 We tell ourselves, that "If I just work harder, I'll be more successful, and if I'm more successful, then I'll be happier."

-Anchor proposes that this formula is not only broken...it is backwards.
+Anchor proposes that this formula is not only broken, it's backwards.

 There is good evidence to support that happiness precedes success, not the other way around.
-In an article published in the Journal of Career Assessment in 2018, researchers Lisa C. Walsh, Dr. Julia Boehm and Dr. Sonya Lyubomirsky dug into the data to see which one really comes first: happiness or career success?
-In their review of 225 studies on the link between the two, the research confirms that, in fact, happy people are more successful in their career.
+In an article published in the Journal of Career Assessment in 2018, researchers Lisa C. Walsh, Dr. Julia Boehm and Dr. Sonya Lyubomirsky dug into the data to see which one comes first: happiness or career success?
+In their review of 225 studies on the link between the two, the research confirms that happy people are more successful in their careers.

-Here are just some of the outcomes that happiness is correlated with in the workplace:
+Here are just some of the workplace outcomes correlated with happiness: